khulnasoft-lab/khulnasoft-helm/README.md

 khulnasoft-helm/cloud-connector       2022.4.4        2022.4          A Helm chart for Khulnasoft Cloud-Connector
 khulnasoft-helm/cyber-center          2022.4.6        2022.4          A Helm chart for Khulnasoft CyberCenter
-khulnasoft-helm/enforcer              2022.4.24       2022.4          A Helm chart for the Khulnasoft Enforcer khulnasoft-helm/kube-enforcer         2022.4.55       2022.4          A Helm chart for the Khulnasoft KubeEnforcer Starboard khulnasoft-helm/gateway               2022.4.14       2022.4          A Helm chart for the Khulnasoft Gateway khulnasoft-helm/scanner               2022.4.10       2022.4          A Helm chart for the Khulnasoft Scanner CLI component khulnasoft-helm/server                2022.4.26       2022.4          A Helm chart for the Khulnasoft Console components
+khulnasoft-helm/enforcer              2022.4.24       2022.4          A Helm chart for the Khulnasoft Enforcer khulnasoft-helm/kube-enforcer         2022.4.55       2022.4          A Helm chart for the KhulnaSoft KubeEnforcer Starboard khulnasoft-helm/gateway               2022.4.14       2022.4          A Helm chart for the Khulnasoft Gateway khulnasoft-helm/scanner               2022.4.10       2022.4          A Helm chart for the Khulnasoft Scanner CLI component khulnasoft-helm/server                2022.4.26       2022.4          A Helm chart for the Khulnasoft Console components